uphold/process-manager/README.md

 # process-manager

-A node.js process manager using [co](https://www.npmjs.com/package/co).
+A node.js process manager.
 This package handles a process's lifecycle, from running to exiting, by handling errors and exceptions, as well as graceful shutdowns.

 ## Status